Sources

 Companies that are

-suppliers or clients of your business or others in your industry are often good sources of candidates since they often
+suppliers or clients of your company or your competitors are often good sources of candidates since

-experience working with your company and its competitors in ways
+have experience working with your industry in ways

 that are different and can bring fresh ideas and opportunities.